State Government Internship

 Students are expected to spend 10-15 hours per week at their internship in blocks of 4-5 hours.
 Availability on Tuesdays and Wednesdays is a plus but not required.
 Program requirements include: attendance at a pre-internship orientation; attendance at 3 on-campus seminars that highlight different aspects of working in state government; completion of an internship agreement form; and completion of a one on one mid-semester meeting with the Office of Government Affairs internship coordinator.

 The State Government Internship Program is open to students of any major who have attained at least a 3.0 grade point average and have completed their first year of undergraduate study.

 How to Apply

-Interested students should plan to attend one of the following sessions and bring a completed application form, copy of their class schedule for the semester in which they will intern, a resume, and a 3-5 page writing sample on a topic of their choice.
+Interested students should plan to attend one of the following information sessions.
+Applications are due by November 21, 2019, along with a copy of the class schedule for the semester in which they will intern, a resume, and a 3-5 page writing sample on a topic of their choice.

-Sessions will be in Derby Hall 2130 located on the second floor of Derby Hall, at 154 N. Oval Mall.
+Derby Hall is located on the Oval at 154 N Oval Mall.